 - The doctor suspected melanoma appear after history-taking and physical examination.

 If you are interested, how much diagnosis of melanoma in Israel, while the actual amount of interest in your particular case, and not the average figure vystvalennaya for general information, please contact us in any convenient way.
-We quickly leave the relationship, answering all the questions and draw up an individual program for you.
+We quickly leave the relationship, answering all questions and to provide you with an individual program.

 Many of the tests used for the initial diagnosis of cancer, are used to determine the stage of the disease.
 In melanoma than 1 mm thick are assigned more extensive tests, studying the propagation or metastasis.
-It is also possible to assign the analysis, checking the overall health of the treatment program planning.
-Diagnosis of melanoma in Assuta hospital may include the following tests.
+It is also possible to assign the analysis , checking the overall health of the treatment program planning.
+Of melanoma of Diagnosis in the Assuta the clinic may the include the the following tests.

 - History and physical examination.